praetorian-inc/chariot-bas/README.md

 Using a TTP in Chariot involves:

 1. Build the binary
+2. Provision an agent
-2. Upload the binary
+3. Upload the binary
-3. Schedule the test
+4. Schedule the test
-4. Execute the test
+5. Execute the test

 ### Build